Framework for $\exists \mathbb{R}$-Completeness of Two-Dimensional Packing Problems: Introduction

 A strength of our reductions is that in the resulting constructions, all corners can be described with rational coordinates that require a number of bits only logarithmic in the total number of bits used to represent the instance.
 Therefore, we show that the problems are \emph{strongly} $\ER$-hard.
 Another strength is that all the pieces have constant complexity, i.e., each piece can be described by its boundary as a union of $O(1)$ straight line segments and arcs contained in hyperbolae.

-\ifshort It is folklore that the problems in the blue cells, i.e., the problems with polygonal pieces and containers and only translations allowed, are in $\NP$, see Section~\ref{sec:NP-Membership} for a sketch of a proof. \else

-It is folklore that the problems in the blue cells, i.e., the problems with polygonal pieces and containers and only translations allowed, are in $\NP$, and in the following we sketch an argument why.
+In the following we sketch an argument why \pack\polygon\polygon\translation\ is in $\NP$.
+This may be folklore; the second author learned the proof from Günter Rote.
 We show that a valid placement can be specified as the translations of the pieces represented by a number of bits polynomial in the input size.
 Consider a valid placement of the pieces.
-For each pair of a segment $s$ and a corner $c$ (each of a piece or the container), we consider the line $\ell(s)$ containing $s$ and note which of the closed half-planes bounded by $\ell(s)$ contains $c$.
+For each pair of a segment $s$ and a corner $c$ (of a piece or the container), we consider the line $\ell(s)$ containing $s$ and note which of the closed half-planes bounded by $\ell(s)$ contains $c$.
 Then we build a linear program (LP) using that information in the natural way.
 Here, the translation of each piece is described by two variables and for each pair $(s,c)$, we have one constraint involving at most four variables, enforcing $c$ to be on the correct side of $\ell(s)$.
 It is easy to verify that the constraint is linear.
 The solution of the LP gives a valid placement of every piece and as the LP is polynomial in the input, so is the number of the bits of the solution to the LP.
-Note that if rotations are included, the corresponding constraints become non-linear. \fi
+Note that if rotations are included, the corresponding constraints become non-linear.

-To sum up, we conclude that two distinct features are key for \ER-hardness of packing problems: Rotations and non-polygonal shapes.
-The results provide evidence that many packing problems are likely harder than problems in \NP.
-This gives a confirmation to the operations research community that they cannot employ standard algorithm techniques (solvers for IP and SAT, etc.)~that work well for many NP-complete problems like scheduling, TSP, and SAT.
-The main message for the theory community is that dealing with rotations or non-polygonal shapes can probably only be done if we relax the problem considerably.
+Our results show that some packing problems with rotations or non-polygonal features allowed are \ER-hard and thus likely not in \NP.
+This gives a confirmation to the operations research community that most likely, they cannot employ standard algorithm techniques (solvers for ILP and SAT, etc.)~that work well for many NP-complete problems like scheduling and TSP.
+The main message for the theory community is that efficient algorithms dealing with rotations or non-polygonal shapes can probably only be found if we relax the problems considerably.